InternationalColorConsortium/DemoIccMAX/Testing/Readme.md

-XML files that can be used to create iccMAX profiles can be found in the following folders:
+XML files that can be used to create iccDEV profiles can be found in the following folders:

 ## [Calc](Calc)